Birth injuries can occur to both mother and baby although the injuries most commonly affect the newborn. Some of the most common injuries include:

 Many women who suffer from birth injuries are not able to participate in the activities they previously enjoyed.
-Some are no longer able to work as a result of the pain or immobility.
-And still others are not able to do simple daily tasks around the house or even take care of their newborn.
+Some are no longer able to work as a result of pain or immobility.
+And still, others are not able to do simple daily tasks around the house or even take care of their newborn.

 Injuries to babies can be particularly life-altering and can have repercussions on the baby and entire family for many years.
 The lifetime cost of medical care for a seriously injured newborn may exceed $1 million.
 Additional expenses and the loss of income and benefits can greatly increase this cost.

-If you or a loved one is suffering from an injury caused by medical negligence, or if you have question regarding medical malpractice while under the treatment of a medical professional, it is best to seek legal counsel.
+If you or a loved one is suffering from an injury caused by medical negligence, or if you have questions regarding medical malpractice while under the treatment of a medical professional, it is best to seek legal counsel.
 A brief phone conversation will help you determine whether you have a case and even give an estimate of the potential settlement you may be entitled to receive.
 A birth injury lawsuit is not about punishment or greed.
 It is about providing your child with the specialized medical treatment and services that will be necessary throughout his or her life.

 If you or someone you know is a victim of a misdiagnosis, it makes sense to seek help from our team of medical malpractice attorneys in the Chicago area.
 A brief phone conversation will help you determine whether you have a case and can offer an estimate of the potential settlement amount you may be entitled to receive.
 Call today to get the compensation you deserve!